Frequently asked questions.

 Yes.
 Many homes in Carleton Place, Almonte, and Mississippi Mills built between 1945 and 1985 contain asbestos in popcorn ceilings, vinyl floor tiles, pipe insulation, drywall joint compound, and cement-board siding.
 Vermiculite attic insulation (Zonolite) sold during that era was often contaminated with amphibole asbestos.
 We collect bulk samples, send them to an accredited Canadian lab, and return a written report identifying which materials contain asbestos, the type, and the percentage — so you know exactly what needs professional abatement before any renovation or demolition.

 Most residential inspections in Carleton Place take 1.5 to 3 hours on site — longer for larger homes or when multiple contaminants (mold, asbestos, and radon together) are being tested.
-Lab analysis typically takes 2 business days, so you usually have the full written report within 48 hours of the site visit.

 Yes — we cover the entire SDG region including Long Sault, Ingleside, Morrisburg, Lancaster, Williamstown, Akwesasne, and as far west as Brockville and as far north as Alexandria.
 If you’re not sure if we cover your address, just call.